 Last year’s Lasallian Scholarum Awards awarded journalists behind five stories released on professional and youth media that highlighted the resilience of the country’s youth and education sectors.

 SEND CHEERS in the comments below to De La Salle University for recognizing media workers including Good News Pilipinas with their outstanding coverage of youth and education stories!
+WATCH the highlights of the awards here.

 TELL US your good news story tips by messaging GoodNewsPilipinas.com on Facebook, Twitter, Instagram, or e-mail email@example.com and WATCH Good News Pilipinas TV YouTube & Good News Pilipinas TikTok for more Filipino Pride stories!